-Expenses have been closely managed during the year, however, we have incurred higher costs preparing for the integration into the Accelerant Group.
+Expenses have been closely managed during the year with costs in line with 2023 as following the integration into the Accelerant Group.
 Whilst there has been a deterioration in legacy closed schemes claims, our core business claims have performed in line with management expectations.